 Trump taps Kevin Warsh to lead the Federal Reserve

-President Trump plans to nominate Kevin Warsh to be the next chair of the Federal Reserve, in hopes that Warsh will follow his roadmap towards much lower interest rates.
+President Trump plans to nominate former central banker Kevin Warsh to be the next chair of the Federal Reserve, in hopes that Warsh will follow his roadmap toward much lower interest rates.

-Trump has repeatedly complained that the current Fed Chairman, Jerome Powell, is too timid about cutting rates, even though the Fed is supposed to operate at arms length from the White House.
-Powell's term as Fed chair expires in May.

-With Warsh, Trump may be hoping to have a more compliant central banker.
 Warsh served on the Fed's governing board from 2006 to 2011 after working as an economic adviser in the George W. Bush administration.
-He beat out other shortlist contenders for the Fed job, including National Economic Council director Kevin Hassett and Fed Governor Chris Waller.
+He beat out other shortlist contenders for the Fed job, including National Economic Council director Kevin Hassett and Fed governor Chris Waller.

 "I have known Kevin for a long period of time, and have no doubt that he will go down as one of the GREAT Fed Chairmen, maybe the best," Trump wrote in a social media post.
 "On top of everything else, he is "central casting," and he will never let you down."